 He also liked to sit his bum on the couch like a human with just his front legs on the floor – it was kind of like his ‘party trick’ and was always good for a laugh.

-He could have bit her anywhere, but it happened to be her face.
+He could have bitten her anywhere, but it happened to be her face.
 I heard the rumble from him (which was rare) and rushed over to pick her up as she burst into tears with blood running down her face.
-I just called my Mom, threw her in the carseat and drove right to the Dr’s office.
+I just called my Mom, threw her into the car seat and drove right to the Dr’s office.

 It’s like the heavens heard my prayers and sent me saviours in the form of Rob and Bobbie – Tim’s parents.
 They knew that Bowser wasn’t a bad boy.
 They knew he didn’t have a vicious bone in his body – he just didn’t want to share me with kids.

 Which is what the vet said when I took him there the day after the incident and I said through a veil of tears ‘what am I supposed to do here, I can’t get him put down.’
-He said that there were 2 types of dogs, the type of dog that is vicious, that doesn’t just bite, but shakes and shakes, the type of bite that results in stitches and skin grafts.
-And then there was the type of dog who was simply saying ‘I don’t do kids’.
+He said that there were two types of dogs, the type of dog that is vicious, that doesn’t just bite, but shakes and shakes – the type of bite that results in stitches and skin grafts, and then there was the type of dog who was simply saying ‘I don’t do kids’.
 He said that what Bowser did was similar to what he’d do in the wild and had a pack of pups, a kind of ‘hey, get outta my face kid’.
 He said the kindest thing we could do would be to find him a new home without kids around.

 And my heart broke for the first time.
 All those boys, all of those failed attempts at love and nothing…absolutely nothing hurt more than this.
-Goddammit I would miss him.
-After 7 years of literally being attached to each other, of sharing snuggle, car rides, walks, swims, vacations, death defying jumps out of cars, late nite crying sessions and many cheeseburgers – I had to say a small goodbye.
+Goddammit, I would miss him.
+After 7 years of literally being attached to each other, of sharing snuggles, car rides, walks, swims, vacations, death-defying jumps out of cars, late nite crying sessions and many cheeseburgers – I had to say a small goodbye.

 Bowser adjusted well to his new home, having visited it many times over the years and was overjoyed to go on a 5km walk every day.
 If that walk happened to be delayed or missed he would walk himself down to the beach and undoubtedly find a dead fish or something equally as disgusting to roll in.
 This was relayed to me from my in-laws and I would just laugh and laugh – good old Bowz.